kdelmo1/geo_slug/README.md

 ## What is PinTheSlug?

 PinTheSlug drops you into a random location and challenges you to pinpoint where you are on the map.
 The closer your guess, the higher your score.
-What differentiates PinTheSlug from is its UCSC-bound map and its still images of locations that cannot be accessed from Google Maps' street view.
+What differentiates PinTheSlug from GeoGuessr is its UCSC-bound map and its still images of locations that cannot be accessed from Google Maps' street view.

 ---